What is good trail etiquette?

 When you come upon an obstacle on the trail, give the rider ahead plenty of time to get through it.
 Don’t run up on his rump.
 When crossing water or a bridge, depending on the width of the crossing, wait until the horse ahead of you is at least halfway through before you start across.
 If the horse ahead of you is leery of crossing, ask the rider first if he wants your help.
 Don’t just charge in.
 It often helps when traveling with a youngster or spookier horse to keep it next to or just behind a more seasoned horse.
 This applies to novice riders also.

 Riding in the arena, or on the trail, or just standing around, keep some distance between your horse and others, even stablemates.
 Don’t let your horse sniff at or rub his head on other horses or riders.
 While this looks cute, riders have been knocked from the saddle by a horses friendly head rub.

 Trail riding is a fun and challenging equestrian activity.
-It can also be a very dangerouse one.
-But you and your horse can share years of enjoyment if you just follow a few simple rules and exercise good judgement.
+It can also be a very dangerous one.
+But you and your horse can share years of enjoyment if you just follow a few simple rules and exercise good judgment.

 Horse Camp Etiquette:

 Horse camp etiquette is just as important.
 One reason we go camping is to enjoy the peace of the great outdoors.
 To relieve our stress, to unwind.
 When you are in camp you will have neighbors.
 A loose and or barking dogs are very disturbing as well as unruly children.
 So keep camp quiet.
 Make sure your children are aware of camp rules and etiquette.
 Courtesy and communication are key elements while in camp for this will insure peaceful relations and pleasant camping for all.